The Best Week of Your Life Itinerary

 An unbelievable 7-day adventure starting from Salt Lake City and traveling through Arches, Canyonlands, Capitol Reef, Bryce Canyon and Zion national parks.

 Think of it as Seven Days in Heaven.
+The Best Road Trip Ever.
 All of Utah's Mighty 5® national parks plus a few incredible stops along the way.
 It's hard to imagine so much inspiring beauty and so much outdoor adventure in one place until you see it for yourself, in a place called Southern Utah.
+Follow our recipe for the perfect Utah road trip below or use parts of it to plan your own dream getaway.

 Day 1: Salt Lake City to Arches National Park